stratisMarkou/random-walks/content/reading-and-links.md

-# Interesting sites and reading
+# Interesting reading and websites

 - [Missing semester](https://missing.csail.mit.edu/) of your CS education, an MIT course on all those tools you learn the long way: bash, vim, git and more.